 These women are my inspiration because they all have their own creativity in telling the stories of African Americans through the eyes of African American women.

+What other projects are you working on along with your book?
 Some of my next projects are to get back to working on writing more fiction books and I also want to create more journals.
 I love them and I think by journaling every day it will help you get clarity about your life.

 Leave us with some final words of encouragement to your readers and aspiring authors